grpc-ecosystem/awesome-grpc/readme.md

 - [gRPC over NATS](https://github.com/rapidloop/nrpc) - nRPC is an RPC framework like gRPC, but for NATS.
 - [grpcweb](https://github.com/improbable-eng/grpc-web) - gRPC Web implementation for Golang and TypeScript
 - [rpcx](https://github.com/smallnest/rpcx) - A RPC service framework based on net/rpc like alibaba Dubbo and weibo Motan
-- [grpclb](https://github.com/bsm/grpclb) - external Load Balancing Service solution for gRPC written in Go
+- [grpclb](https://github.com/bsm/grpclb) - External Load Balancing Service solution for gRPC written in Go
 - [grpc-proxy](https://github.com/mwitkow/grpc-proxy) - gRPC proxy is a Go reverse proxy that allows for rich routing of gRPC calls with minimum overhead
 - [go-microservice-helpers](https://github.com/google/go-microservice-helpers) - A collection of handy snippets that simplify creation of GRPC servers and clients
 - [lile](https://github.com/lileio/lile) - Easily create gRPC services in Go